Some Smartphone Salesmen Aren't Sold on the iPhone X - Slashdot

 The IOS "pull my finger" app is _so_ much better than the Droid one that it's not even fair to compare them.

-Re:iPhones drove smartphones to the masses... then (Score:5, Informative)
+Re:iPhones drove smartphones to the masses... then (Score:4, Informative)

 Apple has lost its edge mainly by succumbing to its own "function follows form" dogma.
 The main features of any iPhone are sleekness and thinness, which both compromise functionality.